-- 5. Shares Subject to the Plan.
-The total number of shares of Common Stock which may be issued pursuant to the Plan shall not exceed in the aggregate 6,500,000 shares.
+5. Shares Subject to the Plan.
+The total number of shares of Common Stock which may be issued pursuant to the Plan shall not exceed in the aggregate 9,400,000 shares.
 Such shares may consist, in whole or in part, of authorized and unissued shares or treasury shares, as determined in the discretion of the Committee or Board.
 Any shares of Common Stock which are subject to Stock Options that are terminated unexercised, forfeited or surrendered or that expire for any reason will again be available for issuance under the Plan.
-The shares of Common Stock available for issuance under the Plan will be subject to adjustment as provided in Section 18 below. - 6.
-Eligible Participants.
-All Associates shall be eligible to receive Stock Options and thereby become Participants in the Plan, regardless of such Associate's prior participation in the Plan or any other benefit plan of the Company.
-No executive officer named in the Summary Compensation Table of the Company's then current Proxy Statement shall be eligible to receive in excess of 600,000 Stock Options or Stock Appreciation Rights in any three-year period.
+The shares of Common Stock available for issuance under the Plan will be subject to adjustment as provided in Section 18 below.